FORT WAYNE Ind. (Fort Wayne’s NBC) - The streets are empty again, but the healing has just begun.

-"I intentionally went to some of the young African American people who were there and said, hey, let me pray with you," Pastor Dix Jr was there on the first night of unrest and Fort Wayne’s NBC reporters spoke with him that night.
+"I intentionally went to some of the young African American people who were there and said, hey, let me pray with you," he explains.
+Pastor Dix was there on the first night of unrest and Fort Wayne’s NBC reporters spoke with him that evening.
 In the special, he will reflect on change since the start.

-The special will also include two members of the Fort Wayne Police Department and what life has been like for them from behind the badge during a time of unrest.
+The special will also include two members of the Fort Wayne Police Department, who share what life has been like for them during a time of unrest.

 Fort Wayne’s NBC anchors Tom Powell and Linda Jackson will be hosting the special from the Allen County Courthouse.
-From there, they will introduce you to the “Faces of Change” special at 7 p.m on Fort Wayne’s NBC or you can stream it live here.
+From there, they will introduce you to the “Faces of Change," airing on Fort Wayne’s NBC and available to stream live here.